edgedb/edgedb/docs/guides/introspection/operators.rst

         }
     }

-Introspection of the :eql:op:`AND` operator:
+Introspection of the :eql:op:`and` operator:

 .. code-block:: edgeql-repl